mitll/LLClass/README.md

 ```
 [info] Packaging ... target/scala-2.11/LLClass-assembly-1.0.jar
 ```
-For ease of use during tasks, you can rename the jar and put it in the top-level directory:
+For examples below, you can add a link to the jar:
 ```
-mv target/scala-2.11/LLClass-assembly-1.0.jar ./LLClass.jar
+ln -s target/scala-2.11/LLClass-assembly-1.0.jar LLClass.jar
 ```

 ### Data Format Description
-* The data should be separated tab-separated between label and document example.
-Each document example should be newline-separated
+* The data should one line per example, separated with a tab or whitespace between label and document.

 ##### Example Data Format:
 ```